voltangle/Hackintosh-840/README.md

 Next, navigate to `EFI > OC` and open  `config.plist` in Xcode.
 Now, expand `Plaforminfo`, and in it `Generic`.
 In row `SystemProductName` write `MacBoocPro13,1`, in row `SystemSerialNumber` paste the Serial Number from Hackintool.
 The same applies to `SystemUUID`: paste there SmUUID from Hackintool.

+### Step three.three: make boot GUI

+If you haven't closed your `config.plist` in Xcode, good.
+If not, open it again.
+In the menu bar select `Find`, and then `Find in Workspace` or press Shift+Command+F. Now, typ in search box `-v`, and click first result.
+Then, scroll a little bit down to reveal the selected result.
+Now, select the text box and delect `-v` part from it(if you're curious what does it do, basically it replaces normal graphical boot with console-like boot.
+Typically used when debugging).

 ### Step four: enjoy!

 Now you can enjoy your fresh installation of macOS!